Cathedral of Our Lady of Perpetual Help (Rapid City, South Dakota): History

 The Diocese of Rapid City was founded as the Diocese of Lead in 1902.
 St. Patrick's in Lead served as the diocese's first cathedral.
 The See city was transferred to Rapid City in 1930 and St. Mary's Church downtown was renamed the Cathedral of the Immaculate Conception at that time.
 The parish started to outgrow the cathedral church and Mass was held in the school gymnasium.
 Bishop William T. McCarty, C.Ss.R. initiated the process to build a new cathedral.
 The cathedral rector, Msgr.
 Michael Roach, oversaw the construction of the new church on land donated on the outskirts of Rapid City by Katherine Wapole in memory of her husband William.

 The Cathedral of Our Lady of Perpetual Help was designed by Adrian L. Forrette of the local architectural firm of Ewing and Forrett, and the general contractor was the Brezina Construction Company.
 Groundbreaking for the new cathedral was held in 1960 and it was completed in 1962.
 It was placed under the patronage of Our Lady of Perpetual Help, an icon housed in the Church of St. Alphonsus Liguori in Rome.
 The cathedral was dedicated by Archbishop Egidio Vagnozzi, Apostolic Delegate to the United States, on May 7, 1963.
 There is a large social hall in the basement of the cathedral, and the rectory is located to the west.

 A larger pipe organ was installed in the rear gallery of the cathedral in 1983, which reduced the seating capacity there by 100 people.
 In 2012 the carillon in the bell tower was replaced with a computerized system.
 Construction on a 12000 sqft addition began in 2019 to the south of the cathedral church.
-It will include a new parish hall with classroom and meeting space and a kitchen.
+Completed in 2024, it includes a new parish hall with classroom and meeting space and a kitchen.